gk646/MageQuestFX/README.md

 1 - Ability 1 (5 Damage)
 2 - Ability 1 (about 60 Damage)
 N - opens talent window (stub for now)

+##Inventory

+You can drag and drop Items to different slots
+No slot restrictions yet, no bag window yet and no item and player stats yet

 ## Graphics:

 I made most of the environment Pixel Art myself, i did take inspiration from @RyiSnow's textures and games like HeroSiege and other sources for some abilities etc.